-Virginia doesn’t have an adjuster licensing requirement and does not offer its own adjuster license.
-In most employment situations, however, you will still be required to have a license.
-The solution is a DHS (designated home state) adjuster license.
+Virginia doesn’t have an adjuster licensing requirement and does not offer its own Virginia adjuster license.
+In most employment situations, however, it will still be highly beneficial to get licensed as an adjuster.

 What Kind of Insurance Adjuster Will You Be?

-There are four main types of insurance adjusters: staff adjuster, independent adjuster, catastrophe adjuster, and public adjuster.
+There are four main types of insurance adjusters: staff adjusters, independent adjusters, catastrophe adjusters, and public adjusters.

 Each of these positions accomplishes essentially the same task: assess the damage to property brought about by some event and make an evaluation of what monetary value the insurance claim should carry.

-The big difference between these different types of adjusters is who pays them, and in the case of the public adjuster, who they are advocating for.
-Staff, independent, and catastrophe adjusters all require the same type of license, while a public adjuster license is a little different in its specifications.
+The big difference between these different types of insurance adjusters is who pays them, and in the case of the public adjuster, who they are advocating for.
+Staff, independent, and catastrophe adjusters do not require a license in Virginia, whereas public adjusters do.

 Virginia Department of Insurance Contact Information

 Bureau of Insurance – State Corporation Commission

 Phone: (804) 371-9631

 How do I become a licensed insurance adjuster in Virginia?